Raglan, New Zealand: Geography

-A study for Regional Council said, "Whaingaroa Harbour began to fill with sediment at least 8000 years before present (B.P.) and before the sea had reached its present level 6500 years B.P.
+A study for Regional Council said, "Whāingaroa Harbour began to fill with sediment at least 8000 years before present (B.P.) and before the sea had reached its present level 6500 years B.P.
 Rapid sedimentation in the harbour before 6500 years B.P. is attributed to the formation of now relict intertidal shore platforms up to 700-m wide and ≤10 m below present-day mean high water level.
 These coastal landforms were rapidly formed 8000-6500 years B.P. by physical weathering of soft mudstone cliffs and wave action.
 Consequently, all but the upper two metres of the present day sediment column was deposited before 6000 years B.P. and thousands of years before the arrival of Maori some 700 years ago.
 Today, the harbour has largely infilled with catchment sediment up to ~8-m thick, with 70% of its high tide surface area being intertidal."
 It concluded that most sediment is now swept up to 20 km out to sea.

 70% of the land in the harbour catchment is used for farming, 20% of it is under native vegetation, 14% under forestry, 7% mānuka/kānuka and 0.3% wetlands.
 68% of land has slopes greater than 1 in 4.

 Southwest of the township stands the extinct volcano of Mt Karioi.
 According to Māori legend Karioi was a jilted Māori Princess who, upon discovering that love was lost, lay down and rests.

 North of the harbour mouth there are extensive dunes and dune-dammed lakes.
 Like the beaches, the dunes are rich in ironsand and have been considered for mining several times.
 Threats of seabed mining following passage of the Foreshore and Seabed Act 2004 resulted in formation of the opposition group KASM, based in Raglan (see also Mining in New Zealand and Sand mining).

 The area is also home to the popular tourist destination, Bridal Veil Falls, which is located 20 kilometres southeast of the township and the unusual Lake Disappear 4 km further on.

+Suburbs

+Raglan East

+Raglan East was Raglan's first suburb.
+It was formed after Henry Chamberlin sold his estate in 1863.

+Raglan West

+Raglan West developed after the farm containing the site of the Wesleyan Nihinihi mission station (see History above) was surveyed between 1940 and 1952.

+Rangitahi

+Rangitahi was the name of a farm.
+A concrete bridge from Raglan West replaced a tidal causeway in 2019 and work started on developing 259 residential lots.
+Over 550 houses are being built in stages on 117 ha.